Skip to content

 Use Mitsuba (default) when: - You want high-quality photorealistic rendering - You need fast rendering with GPU acceleration - You're creating publication-quality visualizations

-Use Blender when: - You're already working in a Blender-based workflow - You want to further edit the scene in Blender - You need specific Blender features
+Use Blender when: - You want Cycles or EEVEE rendering with Blender materials - You want to further edit the scene in Blender - You need render passes (albedo, depth, normal, facet ID)

 Troubleshooting